The Opportunity Cost of Spoilage and Overselling – Part Two

 It's valuable to look at both ends of the demand spectrum and understand what can minimize Spoilage and Oversold conditions.
 Each contributes additional revenue and, in unison, can support reaching your budget.

-The focus is on Oversell in this article, last time we examined the opportunity cost of Spoilage.
+The focus is on overselling in this article, last time, we examined the opportunity cost of Spoilage.

-We would love to sell all the available inventory each week on our stations.
+We would love to sell all the available weekly inventory on our stations.
 The result of this aggressive effort can lead to Overselling and create organizational disruption, lost sales hours by your staff, and poor customer service.
 What contributes to this problem, and how can we temper Oversell situations?

 Pricing Too Low: The rates can be too low if pricing adjustments are late in the sales cycles.
 If priced to budget over actual demand, prices can also be too low.
 If you lose ground on negotiations based on rates inside the building with sellers or highly price-sensitive customers, you will be caught short on dollars to reach goals.
 Being short of budget can push an Overselling of inventory as a strategy to close the gap.

 Low and High Yield Spill: Low yield spill is the inventory and associated revenue that gets preempted without options to recapture.
 This spill results in bumps on the traffic log and lost productivity by sales and production staff.
 High yield spill is the premium-priced opportunity that gets turned away when preemptions no longer provide access to inventory.

 You create customer service issues that detract from your client relationships and future revenues.
 In each scenario, there are lost dollars, poor time management, and fewer selling hours to develop new customers.

 Advertiser Avalanche: There are times when even the best yield manager can get hit with unexpected demand that causes overselling.
 We know business can drop from the sky and is not predictable.